flimflam-austin/hugo-cms-test/site/content/quick_reads/20180802-18-08-01-preventative-botox/index.md

       What To Know
-    citation: What To Know
     _key: card-1-c2b01eef-66f7-448f-af91-e0dc370d8e61
   - order: 1
     body: >-
-      > ‘The most promising aspect of our new approach is that **we can prolong the opioid pain relief effect for many months with a single injection** of our new bio-pharmaceuticals.
-This could benefit chronic pain sufferers in many ways and also avoid the terrible consequences of continuous use of opioids.’
+      > "The most promising aspect of our new approach is that **we can prolong the opioid pain relief effect for many months with a single injection** of our new bio-pharmaceuticals.
+This could benefit chronic pain sufferers in many ways and also avoid the terrible consequences of continuous use of opioids."

       Bazbek Davletov, study author and chair of the biomedical science department, University of Sheffield